kauri-io/Content/Getting Started/solidity-for-developers.md

 ## Interfaces and abstract contracts

-Similar to classes in C++ or Java, interfaces and abstract contracts in Solidity are a way of implementing inheritance.
+Similar to classes in C++ or Java, interfaces, and abstract contracts in Solidity are a way of implementing inheritance.

-[An abstract contract](https://solidity.readthedocs.io/en/v0.5.12/contracts.html#abstract-contracts) is a contract with at least one function that lacks an implementation.
+[An abstract contract](https://solidity.readthedocs.io/v0.5.15/v0.5.12/contracts.html#abstract-contracts) is a contract with at least one function that lacks an implementation.
 An abstract contract is not compiled, but other contracts can use it as a base contract.
-Interestingly, if the contract inherits from an abstract contract, but doesn't implement all the non-implemented functions, then it is also an abstract contract.
+If the contract inherits from an abstract contract, but doesn't implement all the non-implemented functions, then it is also an abstract contract.

-[Interfaces](https://solidity.readthedocs.io/en/v0.5.12/contracts.html#interfaces) are similar, but are more restricted:
+[Interfaces](https://solidity.readthedocs.io/v0.5.15/v0.5.12/contracts.html#interfaces) are similar, but are more restricted:

 -   They cannot implement any functions.
 -   They cannot inherit other contracts or interfaces.